M-o-a-T/venusian/README.md

 ### Multi-site operation

-It should be possible to run more than one Venus instance on the same host.
+It should be possible to run more than one Venus instance on the same host, mostly thanks to systemd magic that bind-mounts the `/var/lib/venusian/NAME` directory to `/data`.

-Details are TBD, TODO, and all that.
+There's one piece of common infrastructure: the MQTT server.
+Running one per Venus instance is on the TODO list.
+As soon as that's done, multi-user should Just Work.

 ## Installation

-The `install` script copies a current Venus image to a subvolume or subdirectory of the host system and optionally customizes it.
+The `install` script copies a current Venus image to a subvolume or subdirectory of the host system.
-You can run it live, or tell it to modify an existing system.

 The script accepts a couple of arguments. `dir`, `root` and `mount` are mandatory.
 You need to run it as root.

+The Venus installation will be copied to the host system as-is.
+It won't be modified.

 ### --image=/path/to/venus.img